zaan-vpy/ZAANxD-/Bikash/config/README.md

-# Bikash Aditya Player Bot Variables
+# zaan_xD Player Bot Variables

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Aditya Player Bot functional.
+- These are the minimum required vars need to setup to make zaan_xD Player Bot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org